 Enhance cypher suites

-The cypher suites enable security between your web server and visitors clients by defining how secure communication takes place.
-The example configuration below is designed for both RSA and ECDSA keys and works as a great starting point for improved security.
+The cypher suites enable security between your web server and visitor clients by defining how secure communication occurs.
+The example configuration below is designed for RSA and ECDSA keys and is a great starting point for improved security.

 ssl_ciphers ECDHE-ECDSA-AES128-GCM-SHA256:ECDHE-ECDSA-AES256-GCM-SHA384:ECDHE-ECDSA-AES128-SHA:ECDHE-ECDSA-AES256-SHA:ECDHE-ECDSA-AES128-SHA256:ECDHE-ECDSA-AES256-SHA384:ECDHE-RSA-AES128-GCM-SHA256:ECDHE-RSA-AES256-GCM-SHA384:ECDHE-RSA-AES128-SHA:ECDHE-RSA-AES256-SHA:ECDHE-RSA-AES128-SHA256:ECDHE-RSA-AES256-SHA384:DHE-RSA-AES128-GCM-SHA256:DHE-RSA-AES256-GCM-SHA384:DHE-RSA-AES128-SHA:DHE-RSA-AES256-SHA:DHE-RSA-AES128-SHA256:DHE-RSA-AES256-SHA256;

-By using SSL protocols of SSLv3 or newer, the client tells the web server which cypher suites it supports and the servers chooses one option from that list.
-The important part of this functionality is that the cyphers on the server are listed in the prefered order from the strongest to the weakest and the cypher order is honoured.
+By using SSL protocols of SSLv3 or newer, the client tells the web server which cypher suites it supports, and the server chooses one option from that list.
+The important part of this functionality is that the cyphers on the server are listed in the preferred order from the strongest to the weakest, and the cypher order is honoured.
 This feature can be enforced by adding the following line in your configuration file.

 ssl_prefer_server_ciphers on;